-When you find yourself rummaging through the inventory inside of your closet, trying to pick out the perfect dress to wear to an upcoming wedding on your calendar, take note that there are a handful of colors you should avoid so that you don't find yourself committing any attendee faux pas like getting mistaken for the bride, a bridesmaid, or even just a guest that stumbled into the wrong party.
-So go ahead, lay out all of your options, and hang back up any dresses that are one of these four colors.
+When you find yourself rummaging through your closet, trying to pick out the perfect dress to wear to an upcoming wedding on your calendar, take note that there are a handful of colors you should avoid so that you don't find yourself committing any attendee faux pas like getting mistaken for the bride, a bridesmaid, or even just a guest who stumbled into the wrong party.

 Itching to wear a gorgeous white dress you just purchased?
-Put it back in your closet ASAP.
-While it may sound like the number one wedding-guest faux pas that everyone should know, some people forget it or ignore the rule and show up in a pearly-white wedding guest dress.
+Nope.
+Put that back in your closet ASAP.
+While it may sound like the number one wedding guest faux pas that everyone should know, some people forget it or ignore the rule and show up in a pearly-white wedding guest dress.
 Of course, there's always an exception, so if—and only if—the bride has called for all guests to wear white, go ahead and bust out that LWD.

 The Color the Bridesmaids Are Wearing

-If you're close with the bride, ask her for a heads up on what color the bridesmaid dresses are.
-That way, you won't look like you're trying to be a third-wheel to the wedding party by wearing a different style mint green dress than the other girls in the bridal party.
+If you're close with the bride, ask her for a heads-up on what color the bridesmaids' dresses are.
+That way, you won't look like you're trying to be a third wheel to the wedding party by wearing a different style mint green dress than the other girls in the bridal party.
 Trust us, and take heed of our past experiences as this has happened to us before.
 Awkward...

 Glitter, Glitter, Glitter Everywhere

 Save the sparkles for the bachelorette party or another Saturday night on the town.
-Avoid wearing anything too shimmering or distracting.
-All eyes should be on the bride and your disco ball looking dress may ruin her big moment to shine.
+Avoid wearing anything too shimmery or distracting.
+All eyes should be on the bride, and your disco-ball-looking dress may ruin her big moment to shine.